VoidMD/CovBot/README.md

 # CovBot

-This is a discord bot that display updates about covid-19 cases in **Saudi Arabia**
+This is a discord bot that display updates about covid-19 cases

 ## How it works